Judy Cirullo of Grow Strong Teams to be Featured on Close Up Radio

 Judy has many tools in her toolbox, and one method she is fond of comes from the teachings of inspirational speaker and author Simon Sinek.
 Simon talks about the difference between what you do and why you do it and how that elicits people’s buy-in.
 He also says the person we are and our moral character, were formed in our youth.
 Judy will also discuss discovering your WHY operating system in the radio show.

-Close up Radio will feature Coach Judy Cirullo in an interview with Jim Masters on We, Sept 11th at 12:00 noon (EDT)
+Close up Radio will feature Coach Judy Cirullo in an interview with Jim Masters on Thursday, September 12th at 11:00 am (EDT)

 Listen to the show on BlogTalkRadio